Author

 Types of Printing Substrate Methods

 According to the printing substrate definition, you will need printing tools that can apply ink directly to the substrate.
 One method commonly used by businesses is inkjet printing with inkjet printers.
-Inkjet printers are a popular and versatile printing technology widely used in various settings, from home offices to professional environments.
+Inkjet printers are a versatile printing technology widely used in industrial environments, packaging operations, and manufacturing facilities due to their flexibility and precision.

 These printers are also known for their versatility when it comes to substrates.
 They can print on a wide range of materials, including standard paper, glossy photo paper, envelopes, transparencies, and even specialized substrates like fabrics and canvas.